Image by Victor Freitas (Pexels)

 Overtraining syndrome in athletes is common in almost every sport.
 This post details the signs and symptoms of overtraining and how you can help prevent it.

-Any Olympic year provides various examples of overtraining.
+Any Olympic year (as 2020 would have been) provides various examples of overtraining.
 There are always stories of athletes struggling with overuse injuries.
 We’ve also read about athletes that have fallen ill before their major events.
 Why these illnesses occur, at exactly the wrong time, might have something to do with training too hard when they’re already at maximum capacity and not getting enough rest.

 Athletes need to train hard to reach peak performance.
 One general principle known to all elite athletes and coaches is to overload the athlete.
 Athletes train hard and long, deplete resources and don’t recover adequately from one training session before starting the next one.
 In general, athletes become fatigued and performance doesn’t improve, or even drops off.
 This is overtraining.
 In this article, adapted from Physiology of Sport and Exercise, 7th Edition you’ll find a comprehensive view of overtraining and how to prevent it.